prokoma/tinycc/README.md

 This project uses `sbt`.
 We provide `scripts/setup_env.sh`, which installs [asdf](https://asdf-vm.com/) to the home directory and uses it to grab all the required Java, Scala and sbt versions.
 If you already have asdf installed, you can do the same using `asdf install`.

-To build the project, run `sbt assembly` in the root directory of the repository.
+To build the project, run `scripts/build.sh` or `sbt assembly` in the root directory of the repository.
 Unit and integration tests can be run with `sbt test`.

 We have tested the instructions above on Ubuntu 22.04 with `build-essential` and `cmake` packages.